 Diazepam overdoseAliseum overdose; Alupram overdose; Atensine overdose; Valium overdose; Valrelease overdose; Vatran overdose; Vivol overdose; Zeltran overdose

-Diazepam is a prescription medication used to treat anxiety disorders.
+Diazepam is a prescription medicine used to treat anxiety disorders.
 It is in a class of drugs called benzodiazepines.
-Diazepam overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.
+Diazepam overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 - Diazepam intensol

-The hallmark of this overdose is falling into a deep sleep or "coma" while still being able to breathe adequately.
-Symptoms may include:
+The most common symptom of a diazepam overdose is falling into a deep sleep or "coma" while still being able to breathe well enough.
+Other symptoms may include:

 - Bluish-colored lips and fingernails

 - Blurred vision

 - Breathing is slow, labored, or stopped